ros2hp/sp/README.md

 ## What is SP?

-Scalar Propagation (SP) is the third in the sequence of five components that constitute the GoGraph RDF load process.
+Scalar Propagation (SP) is the third in the sequence of five programs that constitute the GoGraph RDF load process.
 GoGraph is a rudimentary graph database, developed originally in Go principally as a way to learn the language and now refactored in Rust for a similar reason.
 GoGraph employees the Tokio asynchronous runtime to implement both a highly concurrent and asynchronous design.
 The database design enables scaling to internet size data volumes.
 GoGraph currently supports AWS's Dynamodb, although other hyper scalable databases, such as Google's Spanner, is also in development.

 ## GoGraph RDF Load Components

-The table below lists the sequence of programs that load a RDF file into the GoGraph data model in Dynamodb.
+The table below lists the sequence of programs that load a RDF file into the target database, Dynamodb.
 There is no limit to the size of the RDF file.

 MySQL is used as an intermediary storage facility providing both query and sort capabilties to each of the load programs.
-Unlike the Go implementation, the Rust version does not support restartability of any of the load programs.
+Unlike the Go implementation, the Rust version does not support restartability for any of the load programs.
 This is left as a future enhancement.
-It is therefore recommended to take a backup of the database after each of the load programs complete.
+It is therefore recommended to take a backup of the database after running each of the load programs.

 | Load Program           |  Repo       |  Task                                                   |  Data Source           | Target Database |
 |-----------------------:|-------------|---------------------------------------------------------|------------------------|-----------------|